digital-culture-seminar/ZouDDes-poetry-generator/README.md

 # P1

-Project inspiration: Color and Feeling
+Project inspiration: Color and Origin, Color and Feeling
+Color Terms/Names and its origins,
-Use Color Terms/Names to generate poem
+Color Terms/Names and its associated feelings
-The poem will evoke feelings
+Color systems and schemes

 * Structure
+  origins
-  color Terms
+  color terms
   feelings
+  systems
+  schemes
   repeat

+* format